-- Providing the organisation's client additional sales or transaction documentation - Correcting and re-issuing sales or transaction documentation to the client - Cancelling and reissuing transactions with correct data on the BCP - Cancellation of an order or issuance of a debit note
+- Providing the organisation's client additional sales or transaction documentation - Correcting and re-issuing sales or transaction documentation to the client - · Cancelling and reissuing transactions with correct data on the BCP

 2.6 Control of Non-Conforming Products

 2.6.1 The organisation shall ensure that a mechanism is in place for handling non-conforming products to ensure they are not sold onward with a Better Cotton claim until their status can be verified.
 This includes any transfers of BCCUs, and any cotton/ cotton-containing products bought or sold as physical Better Cotton, which cannot be verified as legitimate.